To opt out of ACOA dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-ACOA is the designated union for Alaska correctional workers statewide.
+Alaska Correctional Officers Association (ACOA) is the designated union for Alaska correctional workers statewide.

 For years, public employees in Alaska have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).